pyeventsourcing/eventsourcing/docs/index.rst

 application threads.
 It is also possible to serialize calls to the methods of an entity, but that is out of the scope of this package — if you wish to do that, perhaps something like [Zookeeper](https://zookeeper.apache.org/) might help.

+**Snapshotting** — avoids replaying an entire event stream to obtain the state of an entity.
+A snapshot strategy is included which reuses the capabilities of this library by implementing snapshots as time-sequenced domain events.
+It can easily be substituted with one that uses a dedicated table for snapshots.

 **Abstract base classes** — suggest how to structure an event sourced application.
 The library has base classes for application objects, domain entities, entity repositories,